Our Services

 Helpful Resources

-Cortisol spikes often come from ongoing stress, poor sleep, overtraining, and blood sugar swings, but can also signal medical issues like Cushing syndrome, steroid effects, pituitary or adrenal disease, thyroid problems, depression, alcohol use, or chronic inflammatory illness.
-There are several factors to consider.
-See below to understand more.
+Cortisol spikes are most often caused by chronic stress, poor sleep, overtraining, and blood sugar swings.
+However, elevated cortisol can also point to underlying medical conditions, including Cushing syndrome, steroid side effects, pituitary or adrenal disorders, thyroid dysfunction, depression, alcohol use, or chronic inflammatory disease.

 If you feel constantly wired, tired, anxious, or on edge, your body may be producing more cortisol than it needs.
 Cortisol is often called the "stress hormone," but it's much more than that.
 It plays a vital role in your survival, metabolism, immune system, and daily energy levels.